tkareine/chnode/README.md

 echo node-8.1.0 > node-project/.node-version
 ```

+The first line of the `.node-version` file should contain a version
+string that the `chnode_auto` function uses to select a Node.js
+version.
+The function invokes `chnode $version`, where `$version` is the
+first line from the file.
+This means that fuzzy matching is
+supported.
+If no version matches, an error is reported.

+Detailed specifications for the `.node-version` file:

+1. The version string must be in the first line.
+The line may have
+   leading and trailing whitespace, which get trimmed out (you're
+   discouraged to have them).
+2. The lines following the first are ignored.
+3. The file may be empty, in which case the file is ignored.

-You can set a default for your whole system by adding `.node-version` to
+You can set the default node version by adding a `.node-version` file to
-your home directory.
+the root of your home directory.
+The version you specify in the file
+will be used unless any of your Node.js projects, located somewhere
+under your home directory, has their own `.node-version` file.

 ## Display current Node.js in shell prompt

-You can pick up the selected Node.js version from `CHNODE_ROOT`
+You can pick up the selected Node.js version from the `CHNODE_ROOT`
 environment variable.
 An example script to customize shell prompt is in
 [set-prompt.sh].
 Usage: